 Don’t get overwhelmed.
-While there may not always be someone to teach you about financial concepts, but we hope this article will encourage you to learn more, ask questions, and better prepare for what’s ahead.
+While there may not always be someone to teach you about financial concepts, we hope this article will help you learn more, ask questions, and better prepare you for what’s ahead.

 To be able to save, you first have to have a sensible budget.
 Take time to review your income and expenses.
 Often times, you don’t know exactly what you earn or where your money is going until you take a closer look.

 Imagine you have two friends who ask to borrow money from you.
 One has paid you back before and you’ve never loaned money to the other.
 Which of the two would you lend money to?
-The answer is likely the person who not only has history but who has positive history of paying you back vs. no history at all.
+The answer is likely the person who has positive history of paying you back vs. no history at all.

 Establishing good credit habits early on is important and though you may not need credit now, there will likely come a time when you do.
-For this reason, you want to establish credit and build positive credit history.
-Your chances of being approved for future loans and on better terms increases.
+Interest rates on loans and even getting the job you want can be affected by what kind of credit you have.
 Click here for additional articles on understanding credit.

 If you pay your statement in full, you can build credit, earn rewards, and pay zero interest.
 If you pay any less, you’ll be charged interest for borrowing.
 This can be very expensive, so it’s important to charge only what you can afford.
 Use your credit card to pay for gas, food, or other items you already pay for and fit within your budget.